d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 If you need either of them please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 1.5.0

+This version is approved for release on Apple Mac Store 27 June 2019.

+- fixed some memory leaks
+- this is primary a maintenance release, fixed some bugs and cleanup in code

 ## Version 1.1.0

 This version is approved for release on Apple Mac Store 4 April 2019.